SSWConsulting/SSW.Rules.Content/rules/use-digits-instead-of-words/rule.md

 :::

 ::: info
-Some editorial guidelines say numerals should be used for numbers 10 and above, but numbers nine and below should be spelled out.
-For web content we tend to prefer numerals anyways.
+Certain editorial guidelines suggest using numerals for numbers 10 and above, while numbers 9 and below should be written out.
+However, when it comes to web content, we generally prefer using numerals regardless.
 :::